 ECHO Participant Expectations

-As a participant in this free learning community, we expect you to:
+As a participant in this free learning community, we ask that you to:

 - Attend all sessions in the series (to the best of your ability).